infinite-table/infinite-react/www/pages/docs/latest/reference/datasource-props/index.page.md

 <Prop name="onLivePaginationCursorChange" type="(cursor)=> void">

-> A function to be called when the <Prop name="livePaginationCursor" /> changes.
+> A function to be called when the <DataSourcePropLink name="livePaginationCursor" /> changes.

-Also see related <PropLink name="onDataParamsChange" />.
+Also see related <DataSourcePropLink name="onDataParamsChange" />.

 </Prop>